Last updated: Wednesday, January 6, 2021.

 Students moving into a shared unit (any space that shares a washroom and/or kitchen with another student) in a residence managed by UBC Student Housing, must self-isolate for 2 weeks in a different, private space before moving in to their shared unit space.

-New!
-UBC is now providing complimentary 14-day self-isolation packages (accommodation and meals) for all students travelling to UBC from outside Canada.
+UBC can provide 14-day self-isolation packages (accommodation and meals) for all students travelling to UBC from outside Canada.
 Packages includes accommodation in a student residence and three meals a day.

-Visit our self-isolation accommodation page to learn about how you can self-isolate on or near campus.
+Visit our self-isolation accommodation website to learn about how you can self-isolate on or near campus.

 A number of self-contained suites have been set aside for residents in the event of illness that may require self-isolation/quarantine support during the Fall 2020 term.
 If this occurs, we will work closely with Interior Health to ensure all safety precautions are taken for ill individuals and other residents.

 In the event of a confirmed case, information would be provided to the public by the relevant health agency, according to their protocols.
 Typically, contacts of confirmed cases would be contacted by public health to discuss precautions.
 If a resident exposure is identified in follow-up with a confirmed case, public health would contact the relevant facility to discuss next steps.